Kevin Garnett: Final All-Star appearances and falling short (2009–2013)

 In the lockout shortened 2011–12 NBA season, Garnett and the Celtics started off slowly, being below .500 with a 15–17 record by the All-Star break.
 Garnett was not selected for the All-Star game for the first time in 11 years.
 After, however, Boston quickly became one of the best teams in the league, finishing the second half of the season with a 24–10 record, entering the playoffs as the fourth seed in the Eastern Conference with a 39–27 record.
 Boston made a deep run in the playoffs, going all the way to the Eastern Conference Finals.
 They faced the Atlanta Hawks in the first round, defeating them in six games.
 Boston then defeated the Philadelphia 76ers after a challenging seven-game series.
 Boston made the Eastern Conference Finals for the third time in five years, and faced another superstar trio in Chris Bosh, Dwyane Wade, and LeBron James of the Miami Heat.
 The Celtics lost the first two games, but came back strong to win the next three games.
 However, the Heat were too strong in Games 6 and 7, defeating the Celtics 4–3.
 Garnett found a resurgence in the playoffs, averaging 19.2 points, 10.3 rebounds and 1.4 blocks per game.

 On June 30, 2012, Garnett agreed to a three-year contract extension with the Celtics worth an estimated $34 million.
 On January 17, 2013, it was announced that Garnett was voted to start in the 2013 All-Star Game in Houston.
 On February 7, 2013, Garnett recorded his 25,000th point in a 116–95 victory over the Los Angeles Lakers.

 On August 20, 2021, the Celtics announced that they would retire Garnett's number 5 jersey on March 13, 2022, in a game against the Dallas Mavericks.
+The ceremony saw the Boston return of Ray Allen, whose relationship with Garnett had been acrimonious since the former left the Celtics for the Miami Heat in 2012.
+Allen, Garnett, and Pierce hugged at midcourt during the ceremony.